twiro/multilingual/frontend-redirection.md

 # Frontend Redirection #

 **Multilingual** offers the possibility to redirect a page request that does not contain frontend language information to another **URL** that does contain this information.

-If, when a how a redirect is performed can be defined in the "**Multilingual Redirect**" configuration.
+If, when and how a redirect is performed can be defined in the "**Multilingual Redirect**" configuration.

-![IMAGE]
+	![IMAGE "Frontend Redirection Configuration"]

 ## Redirect